Ballcapz/sfb_Blog/readme.txt

-README for my personal blog snowfenceboards.com
+#Personal blog snowfenceboards.com

 It is currently being published using only html, css, bootstrap 3, and some google fonts.
 I am working towards making a faster, feature-rich website that can showcase one of my new favorite hobbies, surfboard/SUP building.

-To view the blog visit: snowfenceboards.com
+To view the blog visit: <snowfenceboards.com>